I Dyed My "Mousy Brown" Hair Back To My Childhood Blonde

 Advertisement

-For her hair-colour refresh, DeJoy heads to Salon AKS in New York City, where she's introduced to the salon owners (and husband-and-wife duo), hairstylist Kao Hui and colorist Kathleen Flynn.
+For her hair-colour refresh, DeJoy heads to Salon AKS in New York City, where she's introduced to the salon owners (and husband-and-wife duo), hairstylist Kao Hui and colourist Kathleen Flynn.

 Like most hair appointments, this one starts with a cut, with Hui taking scissors to the ends of DeJoy's mid-length wavy hair to bring the length up a few inches and add some internal layers for movement.
 As for the colour, Flynn begins the bleach and foil process, painting the sectioned-off strands and wrapping them to process.
 "The tone we're going for is lighter around the frame of the face and more blended as we move back," Flynn explains of her technique to make the blonde read as natural as possible.